Dr Irwin Lim

 Rheumatologist at Royal Perth Hospital and Fiona Stanley Hospitals, research and teaching at UWA, PhD in Rheumatological Ultrasonography.

 I’m a Rheumatologist in Perth; so I’ve got that going for me, which is nice.
 In my spare time I like to work on Rheumatology Republic, and have for a few years now been cooking my way through the Australian Woman’s Weekly Birthday Cake Cookbook.

 Professor Stephen Hall

-Rheumatologist at Cabrini Medical Center in Melbourne, Director of Emeritus Research where he has coordinated and conducted over 200 clinical trials to date.
+Rheumatologist at Cabrini Medical Center in Melbourne, Director of Emeritus Research where he has coordinated and conducted more than 200 clinical trials to date.

 I have been in private practice for 34 years, a simple community practice with an interest in vasculitis and clinical trials.
 Social media is very new to me but clearly represents a useful direction for education and collegiality.
-I spend time yelling at football (AFL, NRL) and being entertained by 4 grandchildren.
+I spend time yell at football (AFL, NRL) and being entertained by four grandchildren

 Dr Claire Barrett

 Rheumatologist in Redcliffe, runs outreach clinics to Longreach and Mackay, Senior Lecturer at University of Queensland.

 I moved to Redcliffe in 1991 for a year and have got stuck.
 My very tolerant husband, Graeme (O & G), and I live with Misty, the beautiful Husky having achieved the very un-Australian dream of getting all 5 children leave home before they were 21.
 My special interest is pregnancy in RA.
 I hate to sit still and sleep very little.
 I like a physical challenge such as a marathon, an Olympic distance triathlon or getting to the top of Kilimanjaro; the fable of the tortoise and the hare is at the back of my mind, my target is always completion.
 To my children’s embarrassment the closest I come to social media is WhatsApp.